ROCm/aomp/README.md

 On Ubuntu 18.04 LTS (bionic beaver), run these commands:
 ```
 wget https://github.com/ROCm-Developer-Tools/aomp/releases/download/rel_0.6-0/aomp_0.6-0_amd64.deb
-sudo dpkg -P hcc2
-sudo dpkg -P libamdgcn
-sudo dpkg -P amdcloc
-sudo dpkg -P mymcpu
 sudo dpkg -i aomp_0.6-0_amd64.deb
 ```
-The "dpkg -P" commands are used to delete previous versions of hcc2, libamdgcn, amdcloc, and mymcpu which may conflict with the installation.
-If these are not installed it is ok to just let the "dpkg -P" commands fail.

 The AOMP bin directory (which includes the standard clang and llvm binaries) is not intended to be in your PATH for typical operation.

 ### RPM Install